Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/indoor-cat-exercise-ideas-for-lazy-cats.md

 Transforming a lazy cat into an active one takes time and consistency.
 Expect setbacks and days when motivation disappears entirely.

 Continue offering opportunities even when rejected.
-Cats aren't machines, and interest fluctuates naturally. **Track subtle improvements**âslight weight loss, increased alertness, brief bursts of energyârather than expecting dramatic overnight transformations.
+Cats aren't machines, and interest fluctuates naturally. **Track subtle improvements**—slight weight loss, increased alertness, brief bursts of energy—rather than expecting dramatic overnight transformations.

 Remember that some cats naturally prefer calmer lifestyles.
 The goal isn't creating an Olympic athlete but ensuring reasonable movement that maintains health and prevents disease.
 Your lazy cat may never become a parkour champion, but even modest activity improvements significantly impact quality and length of life.